MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 - You also install the unified labeling client for yourself, to test the Azure Information Protection scanner.

-- For a subset of users, you deploy the classic client because these users require labels that apply hold your own key (HYOK) protection.
+- For a subset of users, you deploy the classic client because these users require labels that apply hold your own key ([HYOK](../configure-adrms-restrictions.md)) protection.

     For these users, they have a slightly different labeling experience when they use this client.
 For example, they see a **Protect** button rather than a **Sensitivity** button in Office apps.
 As an admin, you need to manage their labels for HYOK settings and policy settings in a different management center to the labels and settings for the other client platforms.

 - You have on-premises data stores with documents that need to be scanned for sensitive information, or classified and protected.
-For production use, you deploy the classic client on servers to run the Azure Information Protection scanner.
+For production use, you deploy the unified labeling client on servers to run the [Azure Information Protection scanner](../deploy-aip-scanner.md).

 ## Compare the labeling clients for Windows computers